wageeshagunasena/IoT_exm_authentication_system/README.md

 # Server
 The server runs on java.
 A MySQL database contains the details of the students.
 The details are read and send to the device as requested.
 When the authentication for a specific exam is finished a report containing the details of attendance is send to a defined e-mail address.

 The SQL file containing the database is in the file DB.sql.
+The Netbeans project for the server is in the folder Server.

 Used libraries: